 By Michael Ulin, Vice President, Brokerage, JLL Atlanta

 Both healthcare and real estate have experienced recent turbulence, so many health systems and private physicians are pursuing “intelligent evaluation” of their real estate facilities and needs as well as the investments and related capital cost required.

-Healthcare reform’s impact on private physicians’ practices remains uncertain.… Read More
+Healthcare reform’s impact on private physicians’ practices… Read More